standardebooks/tools/README.md

 		sudo apt-add-repository ppa:svg-cleaner-team/svgcleaner
 		sudo apt-get install xsltproc libxml2-utils xmlstarlet libxml-xpath-perl svgcleaner recode html-xml-utils pip install roman titlecase beautifulsoup4

+4. If you plan on editing cover or titlepage images, make sure the League Spartan font is installed on your system: [https://github.com/theleagueof/league-spartan](https://github.com/theleagueof/league-spartan)

 That should be it!